-- assets and liabilities for reporting date (including comparatives) are translated at the closing rate at the date of that reporting date. - income and expenses (including comparatives) are translated at exchange rates at the dates of the transactions - equity items other than the net profit for the period and share capital and other comprehensive income are translated at the closing rate existing at the reporting date. - share capital has been translated as described in paragraph 3.(b).(i) above; and - all resulting exchange differences are recognised as a separate component of equity in the "Translation reserve" account.
+- assets and liabilities for reporting date (including comparatives) are translated at the closing rate at the date of that reporting date. - income and expenses (including comparatives) are translated at exchange rates at the dates of the transactions. - equity items other than the net profit for the period and share capital, are translated at exchange rates at the dates of the transactions. - share capital has been translated as described in paragraph 3.(b).(i) above; and - all resulting exchange differences are recognised through other comprehensive income as a separate component of equity in the "Translation reserve" account.